DriverzDev/Twitter-Sales-Alerts/README.md

 **DriverzNFT Metadata Script**

-This Cadence script allows you to query metadata from the DriverzNFT contract deployed on the Flow Blockchain.
+This Cadence script (readDriverzPublicData.cdc) allows you to query metadata from the DriverzNFT contract deployed on the Flow Blockchain.

 Prerequisites
 To execute this script, you will need:
- - The contract address where the DriverzNFT contract is deployed
+ - The contract address of NFT's owner
- - A valid NFT ID of a DriverzNFT
+ - The NFT ID
- -
+ - - Both inputs are produced by the read_id_owneraddress_on_withdraw.py python script.

 Script Overview
 The script takes two parameters: userAddress and nftID.
 The userAddress is the Flow account address that holds the DriverzNFT tokens, and nftID is the ID of the specific DriverzNFT token you want to query.